 How to Get to Jordan's Five Star Dead Sea Hotels from Amman

 The Dead Sea resort strip near Sweimeh is located approximately 55 km southwest of Amman’s city center.
 The drive via the Dead Sea Highway (Route 65) takes approximately 50 to 70 minutes depending on traffic, time of day, and departure point within Amman.
+Airport transport varies by property and can change.
+Check the hotel directly before booking.
+Private car hire from Amman is widely available.
+Travelers arriving for the first time are advised to plan the drive during daylight hours.

 Best Time to Visit Jordan's Dead Sea Five-Star Hotels